 Eye emergencies involve damage to one or more parts of the eye, typically because of an accident, chemical splash, or fight.
 They may affect your vision right away.
 Or they may cause damage to the structure of the eye that leads to gradual vision loss.

-It’s better to err on the side of caution and seek medical help even if you can bear your symptoms.
+It’s better to err on the side of caution and seek medical help.
 Delaying getting help may permanently damage your vision.

 Important: Don’t use over-the-counter eye drops to treat or alleviate the symptoms of an eye injury unless a medical professional asks you to.
 These products may only make eye injuries worse.